magento/devdocs/guides/v2.2/frontend-dev-guide/css-topics/css_debug.md

 The following shows which Grunt tasks to use for debugging:
 -   After you switch the compilation mode from client-side to server-side, run the `exec` command.
 -   After you customize the content of any `.less` file, except the root source files, run the `less` task and reload the page.
--   After you \[customize the root source files or move the files included to the root files\], run the `exec` command and reload the page.
+-   After you [customize the root source files or move the files included to the root files]{{site.baseurl}}/guides/v2.2/frontend-dev-guide/css-topics/css-preprocess.html#css_exception, run the `exec` command and reload the page.
 -   After you run the `exec` command, run the `clear` command to `clear` the Magento cache, then run the `watch` command.
 Running the commands in this order will ensure that any custom jQuery attributes like product sliders, banners, etc are loaded correctly.

 If you have LiveReload installed, run the `grunt watch` command, and the flow is even simpler:

 -   After you customize the content of any `.less` file, changes are applied and the page reloads automatically.
 No additional changes
--   After you \[customize the root source files or move the files included to the root files\], run the `clean` and `exec` commands, which reloads the page in the browser.
+-   After you [customize the root source files or move the files included to the root files]{{site.baseurl}}/guides/v2.2/frontend-dev-guide/css-topics/css-preprocess.html#css_exception, run the `clean` and `exec` commands, which reloads the page in the browser.

 ## CSS source maps {#source_maps}